 When you get a concussion, there is an initial period of inflammation and a temporary breakdown of tiny structures in and around the brain cells at the site of your injury.
-Because of that, the affected cells can’t signal for oxygen.
-When they don’t get enough oxygen, they can’t complete the cognitive processes — like seeing, thinking, or reading — they were trying to achieve.
-As a result, other neural pathways pick up that task, but it’s harder on your brain.
+Because of that, the affected cells experience dysfunctional signaling when they call for oxygen and other micronutrients as they attempt to perform their tasks.
+Often, these neurons don’t successfully complete the cognitive processes — like seeing, thinking, or reading — they were trying to achieve, or it takes them far more resources than usual.
+Other neural pathways can pick up that task, but it’s harder on your brain.

 Ideally, your brain will return to the normal, more effective neural pathways when inflammation goes down.
 Unfortunately, that doesn’t always happen.
 When it doesn’t, patients can be left with lingering symptoms for weeks, months, or even years.

-Physical exertion and cognitive exercise, in reasonable quantities, will increase your chances of healing properly.
+Physical exertion and cognitive exercise, in reasonable quantities, can decrease recovery time and increase your chances of healing properly.
 Here’s the specific regimen we recommend: